jmike/naomi/README.md

 #### Map table to object

 You wouldn't normally use an ORM to run custom queries.
-Naomi provides the [Table](https://github.com/jmike/naomi/wiki/Table) class to map tables to objects and run repretitive CRUD tasks.
+Naomi provides a [Table](https://github.com/jmike/naomi/blob/master/docs/table.md) interface to map tables to objects and run repretitive CRUD tasks.

-Use [Database#extend()](https://github.com/jmike/naomi/wiki/Database#extend) to create a new Table instance.
+Use [Database#extend()](https://github.com/jmike/naomi/blob/master/docs/database.md#extend) to create a new Table instance.

 ```javascript
 var employees = db.extend('employees');